Octahedral symmetry: Full octahedral symmetry

 The 9 mirror lines of full octahedral symmetry can be divided into two subgroups of 3 and 6 (drawn in purple and red), representing in two orthogonal subsymmetries: D2h, and Td.
 D2h symmetry can be doubled to D4h by restoring 2 mirrors from one of three orientations.

 Rotation matrices

 Take the set of all 3×3 permutation matrices and assign a + or − sign to each of the three 1s.
 There are $3!=6$ permutations and $2^3=8$ sign combinations for a total of 48 matrices, giving the full octahedral group.
 24 of these matrices have a determinant of +1; these are the rotation matrices of the chiral octahedral group.
 The other 24 matrices have a determinant of −1 and correspond to a reflection or inversion.

-Three reflectional generator matices are needed for octahedral symmetry, which represent the three mirrors of a Coxeter-Dynkin diagram.
+Three reflectional generator matrices are needed for octahedral symmetry, which represent the three mirrors of a Coxeter–Dynkin diagram.
 The product of the reflections produce 3 rotational generators.